erblast/datistics/content/post/2019-07-15-europython.md

 [slides](https://github.com/judy2k/publishing_python_packages_talk)

 #### Dev Test workflow
-- use `pip install -e .` install package from from current wd, during package dev. updates all files loaded from repo, like devtools::load_all() in R. Does not install directly into py dist.
+- use `pip install -e .` install package from from curent wd, during package dev. updates all files loaded from repo, like devtools::load_all() in R. Does not install directly into py dist.

 put `.py` files into `src/` directory instead of packagename directory.
 Force your tests to run on `pip install -e .` version of your code.